mDemianchuk/ds-lecture-maven/maven.markdown

 Dependencies provide the following benefits:
 - Less storage usage by eliminating unnecessary downloads from remote repositories
 - Significantly faster project's builds
-- An efficient mechanism for managing and exchanging artifacts within a group or company (those artifacts need to be built from source only once)
+- An efficient mechanism for managing and exchanging artifacts within a group or company (those artifacts need to be built from the source only once)

 If a project is dependent on an external library, a user needs to specify the *groupId*, *artifactId*, and the *version* of this artifact.
 An example is seen below: